CPR and AED Training: Life-Saving Emergency Response

 - Emergency Equipment: What other emergency response equipment should we have available?

-Remember: CPR and AED skills are among the most important life-saving techniques any worker can learn.
+Takeaway: CPR and AED skills are among the most important life-saving techniques any worker can learn.
 Even without formal training, attempting CPR is better than doing nothing, and proper training builds confidence to act decisively during cardiac emergencies.